 Valve assemblies shall be such that they can be readily maintained and, if intended by the manufacturer, correctly replaced.
 It shall not be possible to fit an exhalation valve assembly into the inhalation circuit or an inhalation valve assembly into the exhalation circuit.

 Inhalation and exhalation valve assemblies, sub-assemblies and piece parts designed to be identical by the manufacturer are acceptable.
 However, inhalation and exhalation valve assemblies, sub- assemblies and piece parts designed to be different by the manufacturer are acceptable only if precise and comprehensible description is provided in the information supplied by the manufacturer.
-This information shall also contain illustrations (photographs, drawings etc.) on how to assemble the face piece correctly.
+This information shall also contain illustrations (photographs, drawings etc) on how to assemble the face piece correctly.
 The parts shall be unambiguously described and marked.
 Means to check correct assembly shall be described.

 Testing shall be done as per 6.2.